 There are Giants in the Galapagos!

 What came to your mind when you read the title?
 Dragons?
 Well unless you are thinking of marine iguanas, dragons don’t live in Galapagos … but maybe you would find one in a castle :).
 You probably didn’t think of turtles.
-But the fact is, is that the Galapagos Tortoises are giants.
+But the fact is that the Galapagos Tortoises are giants.

 They can grow up to 4 ft.
 (1.2 m) long!
 I think there scientific name is funny: Geochelone elephantopus.
 The second word reminds me of an elephant.
 Maybe they call it that because of the elephant-like toenails and the funny floppy neck?